Michadelic/openui5-parallax/README.md

 npm install
 ```

-4. Run npm start to lint, build and run a local server (have a look into `Gruntfile.js` to see all the tasks).
+4. Run npm start to run a local server with the UI5 tooling
 ```sh
 npm start
 ```